-Overview: Reporting to the Center Director, Social Services Advocate will work as a member of a team whose primary role is to engage families to promote children’s healthy development and school readiness.
-The SSA uses knowledge of the principles of family engagement to support families in their roles as their child’s primary educator, encourage parent/child interactions that promote children’s school readiness and healthy development, and enhance family well-being.
-In this role, the SSA takes the lead to build social networks among families to promote self-sufficiency / self-sustainability and to enhance family leadership and advocacy skills.
+Overview: Reporting to the Director of FCE and Health, the Family Advocate will work as a member of a team whose primary role is to engage families to promote children’s healthy development and school readiness.
+The Family Advocate uses knowledge of the principles of family engagement to support families in their roles as their child’s primary educator, encourage parent/child interactions that promote children’s school readiness and healthy development, and enhance family well-being.
+In this role, the Family Advocate takes the lead to build social networks among families to promote self-sufficiency / self-sustainability and to enhance family leadership and advocacy skills.

 This position is established to strengthen our Head Start program’s ability to expand family engagement strategies that will create a sense of belonging and shared community among families, with the goal of enhancing the relationships and support that families provide to one another in their shared aspirations for their children and themselves.

 This position may involve reassignment of caseload and/or center location as deemed necessary for program operations. including specific strategies for father engagement.
-Additionally, the Social Services Advocate in communications with the Center Director will:
+Additionally, the Family Advocate in communications with the Center Director will:

 Work in conjunction with Center staff and families to plan and conduct a wide variety of family engagement activities that provide opportunities for families to support one another, including, but not be limited to the following: